hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/test-network/setup-packages.md

 ### Corda Network

-The Corda networks' code lies in the `tests/network-setups/corda` folder.
+The Corda networks' code lies in the `weaver/tests/network-setups/corda` folder.
 You can launch two separate Corda networks, namely `Corda_Network` and `Corda_Network2`.
-Each network runs the `samples/corda/corda-simple-application` CorDapp by default, which maintains a state named `SimpleState` containing a set of key-value pairs (of strings).
+Each network runs the `weaver/samples/corda/corda-simple-application` CorDapp by default, which maintains a state named `SimpleState` containing a set of key-value pairs (of strings).

-The following steps will, in addition to launching the network, build the CorDapp and a Corda client in `samples/corda/corda-simple-application/client`.
+The following steps will, in addition to launching the network, build the CorDapp and a Corda client in `weaver/samples/corda/corda-simple-application/client`.

-#### Running with Interoperation CorDapp from Github Packages
+#### Running with Interoperation CorDapp from GitHub Packages

 Follow the instructions below to build and launch the network:
-- Navigate to the `tests/network-setups/corda` folder.
+- Navigate to the `weaver/tests/network-setups/corda` folder.
 - Create a copy of `github.properties.template` as `github.properties`.
-- Replace `<GITHUB email>` with your github email, and `<GITHUB Personal Access Token>` with the access token created [above](#package-access-token).
+- Replace `<GITHUB email>` with your GitHub email, and `<GITHUB Personal Access Token>` with the access token created [above](#package-access-token).
 - To spin up the Corda networks with the Interoperation CorDapps:
   - Each consisting of 1 node and a notary (for data-transfer), run:
     ```bash